karel-dw/masterthesis_2425/README.md

   extended_hessian.py
   md_mixed.py

-Two files support this workflow, namely transform.py contains the transformations to and from scaled/deformed coordinates, and G_ref_formula.py contains the analytica expression for the Gibbs free energy of the reference NPT harmonic approximation.
+Three files support this workflow, namely transform.py contains the transformations to and from scaled/deformed coordinates, G_ref_formula.py contains the analytical expression for the Gibbs free energy of the reference NPT harmonic approximation, and extended_harmonic_hamiltonian.py contains the code to extract energy/forces/stresses from the NPT harmonic approximation (this script only works integrated in psiflow).

 One file contains the script of NPT normal mode sampling, namely NPT_NMS.py